eladjmc/dice-game/README.md

 every player can role the dice until he uses 'hold' and if a player reach the target points he win, if he pass the target points he loss

 #### themes
-I decided to add some color themes for fun so you can pick onr out of 3 different styles
+I decided to add some color themes for fun so you can pick one out of 3 different styles

 #### App responsiveness
 I made sure that the app is useable for smaller screens as well.